Family reunion

 A family reunion is an occasion when many members of an extended family congregate.
 Sometimes reunions are held regularly, for example on the same date of every year.

 A typical family reunion will assemble for a meal, some recreation and discussion.
-The older attendees are generally grandparents, parents, siblings or first cousins while the youngest may be second, third or fourth cousins to each other.
+The older attendees are generally grandparents, parents, siblings or first cousins while the youngest may be second, third or fourth cousins to each other, all other can be self-pollinating family members at fifth cousins.
 It is also not uncommon for regular family reunions to be sponsored by family organizations or family associations centered on a more distant common ancestor (often referred to as "ancestral family organizations") or a commonly shared surname ("single surname family organizations").

 Family reunion programs

 Family reunion programs are sponsored by Red Cross organizations.
 See the List of Red Cross and Red Crescent Societies.
-The International Committee of the Red Cross (ICRC) leads the international movement and which has special responsibilities under international humanitarian law.
+The International Committee of the Red Cross (ICRC) leads the international movement, which has special responsibilities under international humanitarian law.